r5d/fsfi/md/article/education.md

 Computing, Modeling, and Simulation, Savitribai Phule Pune University [has been using free/swatantra software tools for more than 20 years and it's currently helping other departments at Savitribai Phule Pune University adopt free software][cs-unipune].
-Free software is readily available for all activities in the digital classroom and should be preferred over their proprietary counterparts.
+Free software [is readily available for all activities in the digital classroom and should be preferred over their proprietary counterparts][free-sw-edu].

 [free-sw-edu]: https://www.gnu.org/software/free-software-for-education.html
 [cs-unipune]: https://fsf.org.in/case-study/unipune